-1.8.5 File Report action
+1.8.5 File Report Action

 This action allows to create a file report based on a template.
-As E-mail action you can use Jinja2 as your template engine.
+You can use Jinja2 as your template engine.

-In this example we will create a file called my_report.html when the monitor suite finishes:
+In this example we will create a file called my\report.html when the monitor suite finishes: